hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 1. Verify that when deleting a subcategory that was used in records, a pop-up window with a message is displayed. /Question below/
 1. Verify that another subcategory can be selected when deleting a subcategory that was used in records.

+Notes:

+- If a category cannot exist without subcategories, how can all subcategories be deleted if the category needs to remain?
+- How can users identify which subcategories can be deleted if there are a large number of subcategories and it's challenging to find the specific ones?
+- What message should appear when attempting to delete a subcategory that has been used in expense records?

 # T6.
 Updating an existing expense record

 1. Verify that the account, amount, category (?), subcategory, date & time and note of an existing expense record can be edited. /Question below/
 1. Verify that after editing an expense record, the total expense amounts for accounts are recalculated and updated across the system.

+Notes:

+- Can a user edit a category?
+- What happens to the existing expense records associated with a category when it is edited?

 # T7.
 Deleting an existing expense record